josePedroAguiar/PersonalPortfolio/README.md

 In addition, the portfolio has a small and simple Database (DB) to facilitate configuration (change/add/remove) future elements.

-The elements (in this case objects :D ) that can be configured by the DB:
+The elements that can be configured by the DB:

 - Skill(skills),
 - Work Experience,